Noddin-Robotmakers/Website/Who-We-Are-and-How-We-Got-Together.md

 ### Aidan Callebaut

 Aidan favors the colors blue and green.
 He enjoys robotics, video games, and sports.
-Last year (2023), he met Antoni, and then they became friends and started doing this robotics competition.
+He has been playing the piano since 5 yrs old.
+He loves math, reading, and running.
+His favorite food is sushi.

 ### Anika Gupta